-And although homosexuality is not illegal in South Korea, same-sex marriage is prohibited.
-De Vries: “Within the South Korean armed forces sexual acts with the same sex is punishable with one year in prison.
-What might even be more problematic, is that South Korea is one of the few OECD countries where prohibition of discrimination is not included in the constitution.”
+Although homosexuality is not illegal in South Korea, marriage or other forms of legal partnership are not available to same-sex partners De Vries: “But is goes much further than that, within the South Korean armed forces for example, sexual acts with the same sex are punishable with one year in prison.
+What might even be more problematic, is that South Korea is one of the few OECD countries where prohibition of discrimination is currently not included in the constitution.”

-For Lee and Baek, the riots started by the homophobes came as a crushing blow to the cast.
-In South Korea, it is common that queer festivals face protest by the Christian community.
+For Lee and Baek, the attacks by anti-queer protestors came as a crushing blow to the cast.
+In South Korea, it is common that queer festivals face protests.
 However, the extreme response of the anti-LGBT protestors at the Incheon queer festival shows a new level of unprecedented violence.
 Lee: “I saw a man in a wheelchair being beaten.
-A protestor tried to rip our clothes and set them on fire.
+A protestor tried to rip my friend’s clothes.
 At first, I was worried.
 Then, my worries quickly changed into sheer panic.
 I thought I could die.”

-After the Queer Festival, Baek has sought psychological help to deal with the trauma caused by the events that unfolded on that day.
+After the Queer Festival, Baek sought psychological help to deal with the trauma caused by the events that unfolded on that day.
 “I don’t sleep well anymore.
 I now suffer from panic attacks.”
-Yet, he is determined to keep on visiting queer festivals: “there are so many prejudices about queers.
+Yet, Baek is determined to keep visiting queer festivals. “there are so many prejudices about queers.
 When the Korean press writes about us, they say we hand out penis-shaped candy to kids.
-Some newspapers claim homosexuality causes cancer.
+Some newspapers claim homosexuality causes cancer.”

-Despite of the resistance by homophobe groups, the Incheon Queer Culture Festival organization proceeded with the queer parade, be it five hours later than planned.
-But until the last minute, the festival visitors faced discrimination and humiliation: “when the parade finally came to an end, the homophobes told us they would allow us to walk back to the train station, but only if we would fold our rainbow flags.
+Despite the resistance by homophobic groups, the Incheon Queer Culture Festival organization proceeded with the queer parade, be it five hours later than planned.
+Until the last minute however, the festival visitors faced discrimination and humiliation: “Throughout the day protestors threatened us with violence.
+The homophobes told us they would allow us to walk back to the train station, but only if we would fold our rainbow flags.
 The police asked us to adhere their demands.
 Many rainbow flags were burnt that day.”